carrjsn/pantree/README.md

 # Pantry
-Delicious recipes at your fingertips using ingredients you already have in your kitchen
+Delicious recipes at your fingertips using ingredients in your kitchen

 ## Summary ##
 Pantry is for the indecisive homecook who doesn't have time for shopping and wants to make a delicious, original home cooked meal inspired by the incredients they already have available.